Madrid region relaxes COVID-19 restrictions despite sky-high caseload | Health

 The Madrid region will start relaxing its COVID-19 restrictions this week, officials said on Monday, even as the rest of Spain and Europe are toughening up measures to tame a third wave of infection.
 From Friday, groups of up to six people will be allowed to gather at outdoor restaurant terraces, up from the current limit of four, while a 10 p.m. curfew might be pushed to midnight.

-Her administration has studied accelerating the vaccination programme for workers in "highly exposed sectors" she said on Monday, adding that this could include teachers, but also waiters and taxi drivers.
-Madrid's 14-day incidence of the virus reached 993 cases per 100,000 people on Friday, slightly above the national average of 887 cases.
-In the past two weeks, the health department reported over 66,000 new infections, more than any other region.
+Her administration has studied accelerating the vaccination programme for workers in "highly exposed sectors," she said on Monday, adding that this could include teachers, as well as waiters and taxi drivers.
+Madrid's 14-day incidence of the virus reached 978 cases per 100,000 people on Monday, above the national average of 866 cases.

-The total number of infections recorded in Spain is more than 2.7 million, has recorded more than 2.7 million cases.
-The death toll stands at 58,319 people.
-With governments across Europe grappling with delays to vaccine shipments, some Spanish regions - including Madrid - had to suspend vaccinating new people last week.
+Ildefonso Hernandez Aguado, a public health professor at Miguel Hernandez University, said the region's insistence on keeping restaurants open was the main reason behind its high infection rate.
+Spain reported 79,686 new cases since Friday, slowing from the previous weekend's tally of 93,822 and pushing the cumulative total above 2.8 million.
+The death toll rose by 762 to 59,081.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)